mrkev/contracts.coffee/documentation/contracts/index.markdown

 stacktrace since the the point of failure is in a different location than the file actually at fault.

 But the error message gets it right!

-It gets it right because `use()` records the module name where the contracted values were `used()` and we correctly track all the module names through all the subsequent contract checks.
+It gets it right because we setup the module names with `exports`/`use` which allows the system to blame the offending module.

 <span id="simple"></span>
 Simple Contracts